BrunoMNDantas/Repository4J/README.md

 ### JsonDiskRepository

-`JsonDiskRepository` is an implementation of `DiskRepository`  that will use Json format to store the entities.
+`JsonDiskRepository` is an extension of `DiskRepository` that will use Json format to store the entities.

 <p align="center">
 	<img src = "https://raw.githubusercontent.com/BrunoMNDantas/Repository4J/master/docs/JsonDiskRepository.png">